 Paid social is a powerful part of any media mix, so if you haven’t been using it, now is the time to start.
 This channel can be leveraged for both upsells to existing customers, as well as the acquisition of new ones.

 To reach your existing customers (to ensure they see your offer), target them using either pixel tracking or uploading customer data to build an audience.
 This customer data can also be used to create lookalikes, allowing you to extend your campaign’s reach, but maintain efficiency by only showing ads to customers who are very likely to be interested in your product.

 In April of 2020, Google announced that they were expanding Google Shopping to include free listings (in green) for retailers, where previously, the listings were for paid advertisers only (in red).
 Because it’s a free channel with a potentially large amount of scale, it’s a no brainer for brands to include their good within these listings.

 Set up a Google Merchant Center account and connect your product feed.
 From there, ensure your product names and descriptions are optimized, and your pricing and shipping details are accurate.
 Get started early so you have time to optimize and outrank your competition.

-2020 has been an interesting and unpredictable year, to say the least, and we only expect that to continue through the Holiday Sale Season.
-Brands have been trying to one-up each other year over year during this time, and with 2020 being such a down year for so many, we fully anticipate retailers to try and make up for it with one final holiday push.
+The past few years have been unpredicatable, and we only expect that to continue through the Holiday Sale Season.
+Brands have been trying to one-up each other year over year during this time, and we fully anticipate retailers to try to maximize their sales with one final holiday push.